Interested in donating objects to the Cook Museum of Natural Science?

 How to donate:

 Items offered to the Cook Museum of Natural Science must be relevant to our mission and must also meet the criteria that is set forth in our collections policy.
 A Collections Committee will carefully consider each item offered for donation.
 The museum is grateful for every offer received but we must make wise decisions on how to grow the collection for the future.

 To have an item considered for donation, please contact Kara Long, Collections Manager, by phone 256-351-4510 or email on our Contact page.

 We ask you to please not bring any items to the museum, and instead first contact the Collections Manager so that your item may be considered for use by the Museum.

 The museum will also not purchase objects offered for consideration or provide appraisals.

-Objects donated to the museum are used for exhibit, education, and research.
-While many of our objects are placed on exhibit either permanently or temporarily, others may be used in educational programs or as resources for academic research, and still others will rest in controlled storage areas until a decision is made to place them on exhibit.
-All of our objects are treated with the highest professional care in the hopes that they will be preserved for many generations to come!
+Some objects donated to the museum will be placed on temporary or permanent exhibit, while others will be used in our educational programs.
+All objects are treated with the highest professional care in the hopes that they will educate many generations to come!